AWS Firewall Manager – Centralized Security Policies

 • limits permissions for entities in member accounts, including each AWS account root user.

-• does not limit actions performed by the master or management account.
+• does not limit actions performed by the management account.

 • does not affect any service-linked role.
 Service-linked roles enable other AWS services to integrate with AWS Organizations and can’t be restricted by SCPs.